Mentor a Youth Group to Help Homeless Teens

 There is a misconception that homeless kids can easily take control of their lives by getting a job or returning home.
 In fact, minimum wages in the United States are usually too low to get a homeless person off the streets.
 A homeless teen's lack of maturity and work experience usually means finding a job is unlikely anyway.
 Going home means returning to an abusive or otherwise intolerable situation — not considered an option by most runaways.

 Outreach programs all over the nation have begun to address the needs of this hidden population of homeless youth.
-According to a Stanford study of California Bay Area homeless teens, the availability of shelters for homeless children makes a striking difference in their quality of life.
-While virtually none of the homeless kids they interviewed expressed any interest in returning home, most were interested in "help with no strings attached."
-On their wish lists were things like a place to sleep, regular meals, showers, job training, and medical care.
+The availability of shelters and other services for homeless children makes a striking difference in their quality of life.
+While homeless teens typically have no interest in returning to their abusive home environments, they are interested in receiving help.
+On their wish lists are things like a place to sleep, regular meals, showers, job training, and medical care.
+Programs for homeless teens can provide these wished for services as well as counseling and crisis intervention.

 Given their previous interactions with adults, homeless teens are often not eager to trust others, even those with the best intentions.
 Many outreach organizations have found that homeless teens are more receptive to efforts from others their own age.
 With the help of caring mentors, youth groups and teen clubs can assist in outreach endeavors.
 When you mentor a youth group to help homeless teens, you not only help runaways to find safety and hope, you empower youth volunteers with the confidence that they can make a difference.